KrauseFx/krausefx.com/_drafts/trusting-sdks.md

 * The attacker gains access to the SDK download server
 * The company providing the SDK gets compromised
-* The government forces the company to include back-doors
+* The local government forces the company to include back-doors
 * The company providing the SDK is evil and includes code & tracking you don’t want

 **You are responsible for the binaries you ship!** You have to make sure you don’t break your user’s trust, European Union data protection laws ([GDPR](https://www.eugdpr.org/)) or steal the user’s credentials via a malicious SDK.